SixArm/unix-shell-script-kit/README.md

 # SixArm Unix shell functions

-SixArm is a consulting group that writes a lot of software, and this file is our general purpose library of Unix functions, with emphasis on short small functions that are easy to use.
+SixArm is a consulting group that creates software and systens, and this file is our general purpose library of Unix functions, with emphasis on short small functions that are easy to use.